Signs of Magnesium Deficiency and Best Supplementation

 2) During intense physical exertion, magnesium gets transported.
 Magnesium travels from the blood plasma into the red blood cells as activity increases.
 This is your body’s compensation mechanism because there is a loss of energy when your body is experiencing lower levels of oxygen.
 The more intense the activity, the harder you breathe.
 The harder you breathe, the more magnesium finds a new home in red blood cells.
 The magnesium demand is highest for those training for more than 2 hours a day or those training in humid or sunny environments.

-4) On the whole, there are many lifestyle habits associated with being an athlete that tend to deplete magnesium.
+4) On the whole, there are many lifestyle habits associated with being an athlete that tends to deplete magnesium.
 Drinking alcohol, carbonated beverages and caffeine being one.
-Eating sugar laden, processed food products being number two.
-These habits can block absorption of magnesium and are often consumed in place of magnesium-rich food sources.
+Eating sugar-laden, processed food products being number two.
+These habits can block the absorption of magnesium and are often consumed in place of magnesium-rich food sources.

 So Many Different Types of Magnesium.
 Which is Best for Me?

 Magnesium glycinate or magnesium bisglycinate is usually what I recommend for my athletes.
 This form of magnesium can be taken orally and is known as a chelated amino acid supplement.
 In other words, this form of magnesium binds to an amino acid and therefore relies on a protein pathway for availability and absorption.